How May Mobility’s autonomous shuttle ambitions backfired

 Good intentions

-After its pilots in Columbus, Rhode Island, and Grand Rapids came to a close and planned deployments in Florida and Texas fell through, May redoubled its efforts in Detroit with Bedrock, the real estate firm associated with Quicken Loans chairman Dan Gilbert.
-It was recently announced that GHSP, a company developing an ultraviolet-C treatment that automatically disinfects the air and high-touch surfaces within vehicles, would receive $80,000 from the Michigan Economic Development Corp.’s PlanetM program to install the treatment in May’s shuttles.
+After its pilots in Columbus and Rhode Island came to a close and planned deployments in Florida and Texas fell through, May redoubled its efforts in Grand Rapids and Detroit with Bedrock, the real estate firm associated with Quicken Loans chairman Dan Gilbert.
+It was recently announced that GHSP, a company developing an ultraviolet-C treatment that automatically disinfects the air and high-touch surfaces within vehicles, would receive $80,000 from the Michigan Economic Development’s PlanetM program to install the treatment in May’s shuttles.

 Had May’s rollouts gone smoother, the company intended to explore connecting routes to public transit as it expanded its per-city fleet size to 25.
 In communities like Detroit and Columbus, the company hoped to replace diesel-powered buses with its mostly electric alternative, targeting the half of U.S. trips that are three miles or less.